Dunwright-dev/django-ckeditors/docs/source/how-to/quickstart.rst

 Customization
 -------------

-* **Toolbar:** Edit the `toolbar` option in `CKEDITORS_CONFIGS` to select your desired buttons.
+* **Toolbar:** Edit the `toolbar` option in `DJ_CKE_EDITORS_CONFIGS` to select your desired buttons.
 Refer to the CKEditor 5 documentation for customization options: https://ckeditor.com/docs/ckeditor5/latest/features/index.html.

 * **CSS Styling:** Share styles between the editor and your website by using the `content-styles.css` from CKEditor 5.
 Refer to the CKEditor 5 documentation for customization options: https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/content-styles.html#sharing-content-styles-between-frontend-and-backend .